Sarah: It’s like I’m watching Chuck disappear.

 Red Test.
 He plays Rafe the assassin and, as Rafe, doesn’t kill Casey when the latter’s real identity is made by the goombahs Matty and Scotty, and, as Rafe, refuses to kill Shaw using the rifle because “he wants to do it in person.”

 Hero’s Journey.
-Approach (descent into hell) and ordeal.
+Ordeal.
 Chuck’s lies catch up to him; he hears Sarah’s words to Shaw, reaches rock bottom and breaks up with Hannah.
 From 3.05 to 3.08, Chuck experiences remarkable growth as a spy in Sarah’s eyes and in the eyes of Shaw and Casey but at the expense of his chuckness.
 Shaw shows the first faint traits of the shapeshifter archetype with his jealousy of Chuck’s hold on Sarah’s affections.
 The Ordeal is the lowest point in the hero’s journey, the dark night of the soul.
 The only way is up.